 Maternity leave does not have to be an all or nothing proposition.
 Consider negotiating a part-time schedule that allows you to ease back into your role.
 And don’t forget that there are ways to remain connected while taking time off if you do decide on a long absence.

-Be patient with yourself if it takes you time to adjust.
-You may be feeling emotional about leaving your child, so give yourself some private time to master your emotions if you need to.
+Most importantly, be patient with yourself if it takes you time to adjust.
+For instance, you may be feeling emotional about leaving your child.
+Do give yourself some private time to master your emotions if you need to.
 You may be feeling fuzzy from sleep deprivation or the physical effects of childbirth, so put some systems in place to double-check your work and your decisions.

 The decision when, or whether, to return to work is a very personal one for most women.
 If you can find a way to return that works for you and your family, you’re more likely to retain your earning power and promotion potential.
 It may be challenging to return now, but many women find it much more difficult to come back after an absence of several years.